Thesis Projects

 How to apply?

-- Please email us at tcs-projects@dlist.server.uni-frankfurt.de by Thursday, September 1, 2022.
-If you miss the deadline, you will have to wait until February 1, 2023, to work on a project in the summer term of 2023.
+- Please email us at tcs-projects@dlist.server.uni-frankfurt.de by April 1 (summer term) or October 1 (winter term).
+If you miss the deadline, you will have to wait until the next term.

 - In your first email, answer the following questions: